PROJECT AT A GLANCE

 - The building data analytics identified key areas of focus while confirming operation of the remaining equipment.

 What is building data analytics and how can it serve to provide a true north between Construction, Design and Facility teams?
 A large hospital system in Michigan constructed a new outpatient clinic.
-A 3rd party Commissioning Agent (CxA) was hired to provide commissioning services including ensuring a quality and tested building was turned over to the Owner.
+A 3rd party Commissioning Agent (CxA) was hired to provide building commissioning services including ensuring a quality and tested building was turned over to the Owner.
 The CxA struggled to bring the project to the finish line.
-Unfortunately, there were so many problems with the new HVAC system in the building that the Facilities team did not want to take on the building because of its many issues.
-When the job was complete, the Contractors wanted to sign off because their job was done and the system was installed per the construction documents.
+Without data analytics, there were so many problems with the new HVAC system in the building that the Facilities team did not want to take on the building because of its many issues.
+When the job was complete, the Contractors wanted to sign off because the system was installed per the construction documents.
 The engineer blamed the substandard performance of the system on poor installation practices.
 The frustrated Owner wanted to pinpoint the issues and resolve them quickly.
-A good CxA will be the Owner’s eyes and ears on a project, but this was not the case.
-Instead, the Owner was left to lead the team to a resolution.
+A good CxA will be the Owner’s eyes and ears on a project.
 Owners and facility managers shouldn’t have to play referee between Engineers and construction teams.
 They needed data analytics to provide a true north.

-Synergy was hired on as a neutral party to review the project up to its current state and connect to the data.
-Synergy’s goal would be to identify issues and create a plan that would provide a true north and eliminate finger pointing.
+Synergy was hired as a neutral party to review the project up to its current state and connect to the data.
+Synergy’s goal would be to identify issues and create a plan that would provide a true north and eliminate finger-pointing.

 Owners and facility managers shouldn’t have to play referee between engineers and construction teams.

 One of the many problems in the brand-new outpatient facility was it was unable to maintain zone temperature set points in certain areas.
 The HVAC equipment could not keep up with the heating demand.
-With data analytics in mind, Synergy’s plan was to (1) Perform a design review, (2) Do a submittal review, (3) Connect to the Data, (4) Evaluate the data, and (5) Provide recommendations.
-With Synergy as the neutral party, this plan would eliminate finger-pointing.
+With data analytics in mind, Synergy’s plan was to (1) Perform a design review, (2) Conduct a submittal review, (3) Connect to the Data, (4) Evaluate the data, and (5) Provide recommendations.
+Synergy implemented the plan would eliminate finger-pointing.
 Data analytics would cut through the noise of engineers saying assets were installed wrong and the construction team saying they installed it correctly and believed the design was wrong.

 With Synergy as the neutral party, this plan would eliminate the finger-pointing of the engineers saying the equipment was installed wrong and the construction team saying they installed it correctly and believed the design was wrong.

 Performing a Design Review was the most logical place for Synergy to begin.
 This involved going through all the design documents and submittals to verify accuracy.
 The Construction team was concerned that the assets were not adequately designed for the facility so Synergy also reviewed the load calculations.
 After reviewing the equipment selections, Synergy verified they were within reason, but hovering on the edge of capacity.
 With no safety measures in place for the extra load, this was questionable in equipment selections from the design team.
 Synergy also noted that a traditional heating hot water system with reheat coils should have been designed for this project instead of electric resistance coils.
 While electric is cheaper at first cost, the maintenance, life cycle cost, and lack of options for additional capacity, make it less desirable.

-The next step in the plan was the Submittal Review.
-This was to confirm the equipment that was installed matched the design team’s selections.
-This review was also performed by the CxA as part of their process.
+The next step in the plan was the Submittal Review in order to confirm the equipment that was installed matched the design team’s selections.
+The submittal review was also performed by the CxA as part of their process.
 Synergy’s review confirmed that the contractor’s equipment selections matched the capacities of the Construction Documents.